 Manufacturer settings recommend keeping your fridge between 35 and 38 degrees, and your freezer between 0 and 5 degrees.
 Studies show that lowering the temperature by 10 degrees below these levels can increase energy consumption by 25 percent.
 Since it runs 24/7 this is one example of how you can use home appliances more efficiently to save on your monthly bills.

 Appliances for Cooking

-However, there are things you can do to make sure not to waste energy when you have to use your oven.
-For example, cover your pots and pans with a lid when cooking on the stove top.
+However, you can do things to make sure not to waste energy when you have to use your oven.
+For example, cover your pots and pans with a lid when cooking on the stovetop.
 If you cook without a lid, it requires about 60% more energy.
 Another way to maximize your oven’s energy output is to cook several meals at the same time.
 Since it is already preheated, it requires less electricity to heat up for each meal.
 Just like your dryer, you can take advantage of the residual heat to cut your energy costs.